About CarveKind

 The idea came from a recurring frustration with how beginner carving kits are sold.
 At the cheap end, no-name blade sets arrive dull, lose whatever edge they have after one afternoon, and ship with nothing to maintain them.
 At the brand-name end, you're asked to spend $50–60 before you know whether carving will stick as a hobby.
 We wanted a middle path: proper chrome vanadium steel, real black walnut handles, and — critically — the sharpening gear included.
 The strop and polishing wax in the roll bag are the difference between a kit that stays usable for years and one that goes blunt in a drawer.
 That's the whole pitch.

-One more disclosure, because it matters: CarveKind is a store, not a neutral review site.
-We sell this kit directly and we profit when you buy it.
-Every claim on this site is still checked against the manufactured product or a verified buyer review before it's published — no invented lab tests, no fictional hardness numbers — but you should read our content knowing exactly where we stand.
+CarveKind sells this kit directly, and that is exactly why every claim on this site is checked against the manufactured product or a verified buyer review before it's published — no invented lab tests, no fictional hardness numbers.
+What you read here is what came back from the bench.

 And since these are knives, one thing we will never do is market them as a toy.
 The kit is a set of real, sharp carving tools.
 We recommend it for adults — or closely supervised teens at most — always cutting away from the body.